Most new investors make the same mistake.

 - Switching products every few months.
 Pick one product.
 Consistency in what you hold means consistent liquidity when you eventually sell.

 - Not comparing dealer premiums.
-Overpaying 8% every month for five years is a significant amount of money permanently left on the table.
+Overpaying 5–8% every month for five years is a meaningful position permanently left on the table.

 What DCA Is and What It Isn't